 I think there's a more significant factor though, which I've only recently recognized.
 The person doesn't know what they don't know.
 They don't look at themselves as unqualified, but truly believe they can do what they are being asked to do.
 The best example is the one involving the height estimate; the State's expert believed he was qualified to do that because he believed measuring height was no different than measuring skid marks on the highway.
 If he had done some limited research, he would find that most experts claim there is a significant difference between measuring height, and measuring other things, and you need a substantial amount of experience before doing it.
 The FBI has what is probably the leading forensic video lab in the world, and they would never in a million years allow someone whose only experience was in crime scene reconstruction to undertake a height analysis.
 Of course, you don't know that if you aren't familiar with the field.

 So, how do you fix this?
 The only way is to make sure lawyers and judges are better educated on forensics.
-More importantly, judges need to be not only better educated, but also more involved in the qualification of experts.
+More importantly, judges need to be not only better educated but also more involved in the qualification of experts.
 They are supposed to be the "gatekeepers", and they have done a horrible job of that in criminal cases.
-Experts with minimal qualifications are routinely allowed to criminal cases - especially when offered by the State.
+Experts with minimal qualifications are routinely allowed to testify in criminal cases - especially when offered by the State.
 As long as the expert has more knowledge and experience than the average juror, they are probably going to be allowed to testify.
-Just because you know more than the jurors though doesn't mean you know enough to be considered an expert.
+Just because you know more than the jurors, though, doesn't mean you know enough to be considered an expert.